wanoo21/OnePageApp/README.md

 ```shell
 npm start
 ```
-Get your clean and fully optimize project.
+Get your clean and fully optimize project
 ```shell
 gulp get-production
 ```
 In root folder, you must find a `./prod` folder by default, inside is your project!
 Yeah, cool, right?

 ## Configurations
 All your configurations for development and production mode, you can find in `./config.json`.
 You can rewrite or add any other properties!